lcnr/rubot/ALPHA_BETA.md

 ## Cutoffs

-Unlike the brute bot, alpha beta pruning allows us to skip subtrees if it is provable that they always result less desirable outcome than an already computed path.
+Unlike the brute bot, alpha beta pruning allows us to skip subtrees if it is provable that they always result in a less desirable outcome than an already computed path.

 ```